Hephaestus-Arm/HephaestusArm2/assembly.md

 # 13.5 Motor 3 Horn Screw

-Using the servo horn, screw the horn to Servo 3 with the Link 3 Output bracket in the calibration pose.
+Using the servo horn bolt, screw the horn to Servo 3 with the Link 3 Output bracket in the calibration pose.
 Then use the short bolts to attach the Output bracket to the gripper body

 <img src="photos/19.jpg" width="300">
 <img src="photos/18.jpg" width="300">